Softplus Attention with Re-weighting Boosts Length Extrapolation in Large Language Models: Method

 Scaled dot-product attention transforms queries ($\mathbf{Q}$), keys ($\mathbf{K}$), and values ($\mathbf{V}$) into an output.
 First, attention scores $\mathbf{A}$ are produced via \cref{equ:rowatt}.
 Here, $\mathbf{Q}, \mathbf{K}, \mathbf{V} \in \mathbb{R}^{L \times d}$, where $L$ is the sequence length and $d$ is the dimensionality.
 The optional term $\mathbf{M}$ is a mask matrix of shape $L \times L$, which is essential in causal self-attention.
 The mask $\mathbf{M}$ is constructed with zeros on and below the diagonal and $-\infty$ above it, ensuring the attention mechanism only considers past and present tokens.
-The attention scores are then used to compute the output as $\mathbf{O} = \mathbf{A}\mathbf{V}$.
+The attention scores are then used to compute the output as $\mathbf{A} \mathbf{V}$.

 The Softmax function is a cornerstone of the attention mechanism.
-It is often assumed that its non-negative outputs are essential for good performance.
-However, this assumption is questionable, as replacing Softmax with other non-negative activation functions often leads to a decline in model performance \cite{wortsman2023replacing,ramapuram2024theory,shen2023study}.
+Its non-negative outputs are often viewed as an important factor for stable attention.
+However, prior results with other non-negative activation functions suggest that non-negativity alone is not sufficient for good performance \citep{wortsman2023replacing,ramapuram2024theory,shen2023study}.

-To investigate this, we conducted experiments to test the necessity of non-negative attention scores.
-As shown in \cref{tab:modifiedatt}, inverting the Softmax outputs by multiplying them with negative one resulted in a negligible change in validation loss, suggesting that non-negativity is not a critical property.
-We also re-centred the attention scores by subtracting the row-wise mean, creating a mix of positive and negative values\footnote{To prevent training instability due to the absence of non-zero values in the initial rows, the first three rows were left unmodified.}.
-This led to a minor increase in loss.
-However, when we subsequently applied $l_1$-normalisation to these re-centred scores, performance was almost fully restored.
+To investigate this decomposition, we conducted experiments that modify the sign and normalisation of attention scores.
+Our results (see \cref{tab:modifiedatt} in Appendix~\ref{app:modified_attention}) suggest that Softmax's effectiveness comes from the combination of a nonlinear positivity transformation and subsequent $l_{1}$ normalisation.
+Within this decomposition, the normalisation step plays a central role in preserving performance, rather than positivity alone.

-These results indicate that the crucial component of Softmax is not its positivity but its normalisation property.
-Motivated by this, we decompose the Softmax operation into a non-linear positivity transformation, $\phi(\mathbf{x}) = e^{\mathbf{x}}$, followed by an $l_1$-norm:
+Motivated by this observation, we decompose the Softmax operation into a non-linear positivity transformation, $\phi(\mathbf{x}) = e^{\mathbf{x}}$, followed by an $l_{1}$-norm scaling:

-This allows us to generalise the attention mechanism's normalisation stage as follows:
+This allows us to generalise attention as shown in \cref{equ:newatt}.